Rezart Dabulla: Vllaznia

 The German coach Ulrich Schulze was impressed by Dabulla's play and attitude.
-He was part of a defence that included homegrown players Admir Teli and Safet Osja and Montenegran Nikola Vukčević.
+He was part of a defence that included homegrown players Admir Teli and Safet Osja and Montenegrin Nikola Vukčević.
 After a season with Vllaznia Dabulla decided on a move to an ambitious KS Shkumbini Peqin side.

 Lushnja

 He was brought in to lead the defence alongside the experienced player Lorenc Pasha at his first ever club Lushnja.
 With Dabulla solid in defence for most of the season, Shkumbini finished fifth in the final league table.

 Return to Tirana

 After a successful season with Shkumbini, Dabulla was bought by KF Tirana, where he had previously spent seven season.
 He was brought in by Bosnian coach Blaž Slišković and the new chairman of Tirana, Refik Halili to replace the gap in defence provided by the departures of Endrit Vrapi and Engert Bakalli to their rivals KF Elbasani and the retirement of the legendary defender Gentian Hajdari.
-The 2008-2009 season was successful for Debulla as he helped his side win the Albanian Superliga and the final of the Albanian Cup.
+The 2008–2009 season was successful for Debulla as he helped his side win the Albanian Superliga and the final of the Albanian Cup.
 He played most of the season at centre back alongside Tefik Osmani, but he did also fill in at left back when the Nigerian defender Abraham Alechenwu was not available.
 He made 24 league appearances that season and helped Tirana win their 23rd league title, more than any other club in Albania.

 In the Albanian Cup 2008–09 Dabulla played in every round of the competition, including the first round draw against the lower league side, KS Tërbuni Pukë which Tirana drew.
-He also played in the next round in the 5-0 defeat of his previous club Lushnja, a match in which the striker Migen Memelli scored all 5 goals.
+He also played in the next round in the 5–0 defeat of his previous club Lushnja, a match in which the striker Migen Memelli scored all 5 goals.
 Despite managerial changes at the club, Dabulla managed to get into the starting line-up for the final which was held at teuta Durres's home ground, Stadioni Niko Dovana, against Flamurtari Vlore.
 Dabulla opened the scoring in the 42nd minute when he headed in a corner from captain Devis Mukaj.
 However, a late Flamurtari comeback meant that Tirana narrowly missed completing the double.